transient-haskell/transient/README.md

 Browser nodes integrate Hplayground (package ghcjs-hplay) they can create widgets and control the server nodes.
 A computation can move from browser to server and back at runtime despite the different architecture.
-Widgets with code running in browser and servers cancompose with others.
+Widgets with code running in browser and servers cancompose with other widgets.
 A Browser node can access to many server nodes using `clustered` primitives.

 map-reduce (Transient.DDS module) now has a true shuffle stage.
 Not tested